hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 ========================================================================

-Integration tests are tests that surround large software systems that are made up of a lot of interconnecting parts.
+Integration tests are tests that surround large software systems that are made up of a lot of interconnecting parts and interact with them as the outside world would.
 They are not necessarily written in the same language as the code they are testing.

-Unit tests are tests that surround small blocks of code.
-They are always written in the same language as the code they are testing.
+Hitch is a testing framework designed specifically for writing integration tests for code written in any language.

-Hitch is a testing framework designed specifically for writing high quality integration tests for code written in any language.
+Unit tests usually surround smaller blocks of code and directly call the APIs of the blocks of code they are testing.
+They are written in the same language as the code they are testing.

 py.test and nose are good python unit testing frameworks.
 Other languages have their own equivalents.